 Line 3c.
 If the filer is a PFFI, Reporting Model 2 FFI, or an RDC FFI, report the country of the branch that maintains the account reported in Part II, if different from the FFI’s country of residence.
 Otherwise, report the filer’s country of residence.

 Line 4.
 If the filer has been assigned a GIIN by the IRS, enter it on line 4.
+Use the GIIN of the branch that maintains the account, if different.
+Where a Sponsoring Entity is filing on behalf of a Sponsored FFI or a Sponsored direct reporting NFFE, use the GIIN of the Sponsoring Entity.

 Line 5.
 If the filer has been assigned a taxpayer identification number (TIN) by the IRS, enter it on line 5.
 A QI, WP, or WT enters on line 5 the EIN that was issued by the IRS to be used by the QI, WP, or WT when acting in its capacity such.
 You are not required to obtain a U.S. TIN in order to file Form 8966 if you have not been issued a TIN.

 Lines 6 through 10.
-Enter the information required by lines 6 through 10 to report
+Enter the information required by lines 6 through 10 to report the indicated information relating to

 A Sponsored FFI on behalf of which a Sponsoring Entity is filing Form 8966.